NebiyouBelaineh/binary_trees/README.md

 # Binary Trees
 Project done during Full Stack Software Engineering studies at ALX School.
-It aims to learn
+It aims to learn about what